2004Island/travelapp/README.md

 # Travel App

-Install all standard node modules and webpack before running this script.
+Install all standard node modules and webpack before running this script by using the following commmands

+cd into the travelapp directory

+then run npm install
+then run npm install cors
+then run npm install express
+then run npm install body-parser then run npm install --save-dev webpack

 Then use npm run start to use webpack to create dist folder along with main.js file

-Then use sass src/client/styles/index.scss dist/index.css to convert the scss file to css for the page
+Then use sudo sass src/client/styles/index.scss dist/index.css to convert the scss file to css for the page

 Then use npm run start-server to activate server.js, go to localhost:4202 to see the page run